 But what I really care about is helping children and teenagers recover from injury and pain.

 Has your child had an injury?
 For example, a fall off the trampoline.
-And the pain seems almost to have gone?
+And the pain seems to have gone?

 It’s hard to understand that though the child or teenager’s pain may have subsided, this doesn’t mean that their spine is working as it did before the injury.

 Children and teenagers can quickly adapt to and heal from the bruising and soreness caused by an injury.
 So the pain, but not necessarily the problem – for example, a stuck part of the lumbar spine – might appear to settle.
 As parents, we are naturally relieved when our child feels better.

 Making this more complicated, children aren’t very good at describing their symptoms.
 I’ve got two children myself, and know this all too well.